mveril/wslplugins-rs/README.md

 # WSLPlugins-rs

 WSLPlugins-rs is a project aiming to provide a Rust interface for creating WSL (Windows Subsystem for Linux) plugins.
 This approach is inspired by [Microsoft's C sample for WSL plugins](https://github.com/microsoft/wsl-plugin-sample), aiming to leverage Rust's safety and performance features and allowing easy building of WSL plugins using idiomatic Rust.

+Please note: As this project is in an early stage of development, the API surface is subject to change at any time.

 The current state is experimental, and macros will be developed to simplify the plugin development experience by avoiding manual writing of any unsafe code.

 ## Features